tkozzer/map-click/features/state-isolation-export.md

 - When in state mode: select a region and generate an image export of that isolated region so that I can export an image of the isolated region
 - Have the exported image include the map legend matching the current mode's configuration

+## Implemented Features (Phase 1)
+### Region Selection Interface
+- Added "Isolate" option in the settings (gear) dropdown menu
+- Implemented a modal interface for region selection
+- Created a responsive modal that scales with window size
+- Centered modal positioning both vertically and horizontally

+### Region Selection Functionality
+- Implemented predefined region selection (Northeast, Midwest, South, West)
+- Added ability to select multiple regions simultaneously
+- Implemented visual feedback for selected regions on the mini map
+- Added "Custom" mode for individual state selection

+### Small States Selection
+- Added easy-access buttons for hard-to-click states (RI, DE, CT, NJ, NH, VT, MA, MD, DC)
+- Small state buttons automatically sync with region selections
+- Small state buttons appear when in custom mode
+- Implemented proper state syncing between map and buttons

+### User Controls
+- Added "Clear All" button to reset all selections
+- Implemented smooth transitions between region and custom modes
+- Added proper state management between modes
+- Maintained selection state when switching between modes

+## Remaining User Stories
+- When in county mode: select a single state on the map and generate an image export of that isolated state
+- When in state mode: select a region and generate an image export of that isolated region
+- Have the exported image include the map legend matching the current mode's configuration

 ## Technical Requirements

 ### Isolation Functionality